DisneyAladdin/Autonomous-Navigation-System/README.md

 This program is used for autonomous navigation system using a DGPS

 # Contents
 InputFile : test1.txt (MAP for the autonomous navigation indicated by plane cordinate (X,Y).
-Created by https://github.com/shutokawabata0723/GPS program or
+Made from https://github.com/shutokawabata0723/GPS program or

 MainProgram : navigation.c (Execute the autonomous navigation)